-This salt water spray for curly hair is an easy DIY way to get beach curls at home!
+This salt water spray for curly hair types (oily hair, thick hair, fine hair…whatever your hair texture!) is an easy DIY way to get beachy waves at home!

 Yup, my blog is Pulling Curls.
 You’d be surprised to find out how many people think it’s a hair blog.